-It’s this barrage of popular perfectionism that’s taking over our world and now everyone is judged by how many followers they have on their Instagram, how many Influencers wear their clothes and how many times their company shows at the top of a Google search.
+It’s this barrage of popular perfectionism that’s taking over our world and now everyone is judged by how many followers they have on their Instagram, how many Influencers wear their clothes and how many times their company shows up at the top of a Google search.

 It’s adding a new layer of stress and it’s even making ME question my worth.
 I see other clothing companies highlighted on some Influencer’s feed proclaiming to her hundred-thousand followers that another clothing company is the bomb and I gotta admit, it can get a little depressing.

 I wonder why not ME?
 What am I missing and why aren’t we trending?
 Why am I failing?